-Greetings, fellow red teamers and pen testers!
-In today’s edition of “Computer History Wednesdays,” we’re going to take a deep dive into the captivating story of Netscape Navigator - a tale filled with technical innovation, fierce competition, and, ultimately, the rise and fall of a once-dominant web browser.
+Greetings, fellow red teamers, and pen testers!
+In today’s edition of “Computer History Wednesdays,” we will deeply dive into the captivating story of Netscape Navigator - a tale filled with technical innovation, fierce competition, and, ultimately, the rise and fall of a once-dominant web browser.
 As we navigate through the history of Netscape, we’ll explore how it impacted the world of cybersecurity and examine some intriguing technical tidbits.
-So grab a beverage, sit back, and let’s take a trip down memory lane together.
+So grab a beverage, sit back, and take a trip down memory lane together.

 History